giantswarm/docs/src/content/advanced/gitops/tools/index.md

 using both [`yamllint`](https://github.com/adrienverge/yamllint) and [`kubeconform`](https://github.com/yannh/kubeconform) to verify a compiled version of all manifests discovered from a flux kustomization
 `spec.path`.

-Usage of the script is simple; from the root of your gitops repository run `test-all-ff validate`.
+Usage of the script is simple; from the root of your GitOps repository run `test-all-ff validate`.
 The script will then find all flux kustomization files, execute `fake-flux` to build a monolithic manifest for each kustomization found, and then parse that manifest with `yamllint` and `kubeconform`.

 The script can be found as part of our [gitops-template tooling](https://github.com/giantswarm/gitops-template/tree/main/tools).